Mechanical and Structural Contributions to Anisotropy in Granular Materials: Theoretical framework

 \subsection{Linearised representation}

 At a given reference state, the incremental constitutive mapping in Eq.~\eqref{eq:GeneralConst} defines the rate of change of stress as an objective tensor function of the stress tensor, fabric tensor, and strain--rate tensor.
 According to Boehler’s representation theorem for isotropic tensor functions of several symmetric arguments, e.~g.~ \cite{boehler1979simple, Spencer1971}, such a function can be expressed in terms of the isotropic tensor basis generated by $\bs{\sigma}$, $\bs{F}$, and $\dot{\bs{\varepsilon}}$, with scalar coefficients that depend only on the joint invariants of these tensors.
 Following this theorem, the incremental response can be expanded in a hierarchy of invariants of increasing order.
 We retain only the lowest-order terms that are linear in the deviatoric strain--rate tensor, corresponding to a first-order directional expansion of the incremental response.
-More specifically, focus here on the instantaneous stress-path inclination in the $(p,q)$-plane.
-The model-agnostic linearisation presented in the Appendix approximates the slope $\dot{q}/\dot{p}$ in terms of the two cosine-like anisotropy terms, $\Omega_\sigma$ and $\Omega_F$:
+Focusing on the instantaneous stress-path inclination in the $(p,q)$-plane, the model-agnostic linearisation analysis presented in the Appendix shows that the slope $\dot{q}/\dot{p}$ may be locally approximated, about the aligned reference state $\Omega_\sigma=\Omega_F=1$, in terms of the two cosine-like anisotropy measures $\Omega_\sigma$ and $\Omega_F$ as

 with